imtweetix/coding-standards/jquery-coding-standard.md

 $('#element').addClass('active');
 ```

+## 31. Conclusion

-These standards should help maintain consistency across your team's code, while also helping to improve its quality and efficiency.
+These standards should help maintain consistency across the team's code, while also helping to improve its quality and efficiency.